Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

   * https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout

 3. Build out the api/v1/concoctions/:id route, and figure out how/when to display the data
-  * Initially, I want to show the last Concoction when the user loads the page
+  * Initially, I want to show the last Concoction when the user loads the page (Update: DONE!)
-  * I will later replace the default view with the "New Concoction" form
+  * I will later replace the default view with the "New Concoction" form (Update: DONE!)
   * From the ConcoctionsController: render status: :not_found (Make sure to incorporate this into the JS file!)
   * I might use this image: https://pixabay.com/vectors/monitor-404-error-problem-page-1350918/
   * Also, here's how to merge a branch with a commit message: https://stackoverflow.com/questions/15006554/git-merge-branch-and-use-meaningful-merge-commit-message
     * Update: That won't work, due to fast-forwarding.
 This explains it: https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---ff

-4. Build out the route, form, button, JS, etc. for creating and displaying a new concoction
+4. Build out the route, form, button, JS, etc. for creating and displaying a new concoction (Update: DONE!)
   * That form will be shown by default, with the "New Concoction" button disabled.
   * I want to replace the form with the new concoction or a saved concoction, so that may need to be inside of a "div" element

-5. Build out the list of Saved Concoctions that will each be linked to a concoction, along with the needed JavaScript
+5. Build out the list of Saved Concoctions that will each be linked to a concoction, along with the needed JavaScript (Update: DONE!)

-6. Refactor with OOJS, DRY, CSS frameworks, etc
+6. Refactor with OOJS, DRY, CSS frameworks, etc (Update: Done, but the CSS framework is now a stretch goal for a future version.)

 7. Implement stretch goals (especially that "I'm a teapot" HTTP status)